yahmlevi/Artemis/account/README.md

 Notes:
     - 'keccak-256sum' executable is for hashing with Bash
     - notice different address supplyed in Python & Bash get_info solutions
+    - add your Infura project ID to scripts